RESILIENCE PROGRAM

 The Resilience Program unfolds in three interlinked phases.
 Participants may join only Phase 1 or apply to continue into Phases 2 and 3.

 Completion of Phase 1 is required for entry into Phases 2 and 3.
-(Previous completion of a PP Trauma-Informed Leadership course fulfils this requirement)
+Previous completion of a PP Trauma-Informed Leadership course fulfils this requirement.

-Healing-Centred Leadership
+Resilience Leadership

 focuses on trauma-informed approaches, building the embodied, relational, and systemic foundations for safe and ethical practice.